ericyoc/simple_web_development_poc/README.md

 ## Styling

-The portfolio is styled using CSS, which is included in the `style.css` file.
+The simple website is styled using CSS, which is included in the `style.css` file.
 The CSS provides the following visual enhancements:

 - **Layout**: The layout is designed using flexbox and includes responsive styling to ensure optimal display on different screen sizes.